suixinsuo/olympus-protocol/docs/GettingStarted.md

 );
 ```

-When calling a function from test cases to solidity, we need to add the same number of arguments as required, plus we have an extra argument to allow to customize the transaction.
+When calling a function from test cases to solidity, we need to add the same number of arguments as required, plus we have an extra argument to customize the transaction.
 Invest requires 0 arguments plus the customization:

 > {from: address, value: valueInWei}

-If from is not set, will be called by default from accounts[0], which in our test is the account that has created all components and derivatives.
+If from is not set, it will be called by default from accounts[0], which in our test is the account that has created all components and templates.

-Value serves us to set the ETH that the function will accept.
+The value field sets the ETH that the function will accept.
 Only payable functions require the value field to have `a value`.
 Non-payable functions will revert if value parameter is used.

-Now our test is covering the main features of our customized derivative.
+Now our test covers the main features of our customized template.
 As homework, you can also verify that initialize with `maxInvestors` to zero will revert.
 As you can't initialize twice, you need to test it before the successful initialization.

 Troublesome: \> TypeError: msg.replace is not a function